 Gabriella Teychenné’s innate musicianship, positive energy and focus have already made strong impressions.
 Born in 1993 of British-Argentine parentage she is mentored by Vladimir Jurowski, and an alumna of the Equilibrium Young Artists scheme, led by its founder Barbara Hannigan.
 She has participated in workshops and showcases with the Orchestre Philharmonique de Radio France and the Orchestre de Picardie, and performs Mozart’s Requiem with the Residentie Orkest The Hague in summer 2019.
 A strong advocate of contemporary music, Gabriella works extensively with Ensemble unitedberlin.

-Born in England in 1993, Gabriella began her musical studies as a violinist at an early age.
-As an undergraduate at Trinity College, Cambridge, she read Political Philosophy, following which she pursued a Master’s degree in Violin and Conducting at the Royal College of Music, and an Artist Diploma in Conducting at the St. Petersburg State Conservatory.
+Born in England in 1993 of British-Argentine parentage, Gabriella began her musical studies as a violinist at an early age.
+She read Philosophy at the University of Cambridge (Trinity College) as an undergraduate, following which she pursued a Master’s degree in Violin and Conducting at the Royal College of Music, and an Artist Diploma in Conducting at the St. Petersburg State Conservatory.
 She has been taught in masterclasses by Paavo Järvi, Neeme Järvi, Colin Metters, and Mark Heron, and is generously supported by Help Musicians UK Foundation.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.
 Email: Rachel Twomey